decentLand/decent.loans/README.md

 <center><img src="./media/paydebt.png"></center>

 ## Note
 This contract represents a prototype or PoC for the first SWC based lending platform on Arweave.
 Contract's security has not been checked yet.
+You can check the latest tested contract activities by browsing `thVBPGlDcCfRoKbGXH8a5CMbjWIZ3tJrHvsVIW51Cws` SWC's activities on viewblock.io

 # License
 This project is licensed under the MIT license.